alexanderkoller/pergamon/pergamon.typ

 Implementing a reference style amounts to defining a Typst function that can be passed as the `format-reference` argument to `print-bibliography`.
-Such a function receives arguments `(index, reference, eval-mode)` containing the zero-based position of the reference in the bibliography; a reference dictionary; and the mode in which `eval` should evaluate the paper titles.
+Such a function receives arguments `(index, reference)` containing the zero-based position of the reference in the bibliography and a reference dictionary.
 A call to your function should return some `content`, which will be displayed in the bibliography.

 Reference dictionaries are a central data structure of #bibtypst.
 They represent the information